Xavi (footballer, born 1980): 2010 World Cup

 Xavi was named in Spain's squad for the 2010 World Cup in South Africa, with Spain eventually winning their first World Cup.
-He provided the most accurate passes, 599 with a passing success rate of 91%, and he crossed the ball inside the 18-yard box more than any other player in the tournament.
+He provided the most accurate passes, a record 599 with a passing success rate of 91%, and he crossed the ball inside the 18-yard box more than any other player in the tournament; his record was broken by compatriot Rodri in 2022.
 In the final he made 57 accurate forward half passes.
 Xavi also covered 80.20 kilometres throughout the competitions, averaging approximately 11.5 kilometres per game, more than any other player.
 In the final, he covered a distance of almost 15 kilometres.

 Xavi is the beating heart of this Spanish team, the man dictating the tiki-taka pulse of pass after pass.
 He may be just 5ft 7in with a curiously hunched gait but no player more influences the way his whole team plays.
 He doesn't score, doesn't really tackle: he just passes and passes with a precision and wit unmatched by any of his peers.

 — Duncan White of The Telegraph on Xavi at the 2010 World Cup.

 During the round of 16 match against Portugal, Xavi provided a backheel pass in the 63rd minute to David Villa.
 Although Villa had his shot with his left foot blocked by goalkeeper Eduardo, he then put in the rebound with his right foot for the winning goal.
 In the semi-final against Germany, Xavi crossed from a corner to the edge of the six-yard box, where Carles Puyol scored with a header into the top-right corner.
 Spain dominated possession throughout the competition, averaging 59% possession during their three group matches, and 44 passes per shot throughout the entire World Cup, in large part thanks to midfield trio of Xavi, Iniesta, and Xabi Alonso, who were singled out in the media for their role in Spain's title–run; Spain also completed more passes (3,547) than any World Cup team since 1966.